leszakal/CINS-465-ImageSharing/README.md

 ____
 *_Real email is not needed to create an account.
 An account may be needed to view all images on the site._

+Note: This site has not been deployed fully and shouldn't actually be used.
+It's really just a demo.

 Check out the site at [35.212.159.188](http://35.212.159.188).

 #### Site Info: